Artell History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Artell research.
-Another 125 words (9 lines of text) covering the years 1150, 1500, 1533, 1588, 1572, 1626 and 1621 are included under the topic Early Artell History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 1150, 1500, 1533, 1588, 1572, 1626, 1609, 1610 and 1621 are included under the topic Early Artell History in all our PDF Extended History products and printed products wherever possible.

 Artell Spelling Variations